spnorrington/Data-Structures/docs/README.md

 # Programming Assignments Menu Selection For Professor
-###### Implemented a menu selection to make repo more user friendly since I may have put an excess amount of stuff on my repo
+###### Implemented a menu selection to make repo more user friendly since I included have put unnecessary files

 ###### _Module 1_